nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Below we define the metrics for the nuScenes tracking task.
 The challenge winner will be determined based on AMOTA.
 Additionally a number of secondary metrics are computed and shown on the leaderboard.
+Note that all metrics below (except FPS) are computed per class and then averaged over all classes.

 ### Preprocessing
 Before running the evaluation code the following pre-processing is done on the data